jputrino/f5-bigip-agc-config-guides/saml-idp-connector/docs/PulseSecure.rst

 ---------------------------------

 To configure PulseSecure provide following inputs:
 	- :guilabel:`IDP Hostname` : Provide the hostname of your Identity Provider.
-For eg- test.example.com or test.example.com:port
+For example, test.example.com or test.example.com:port.

 Advanced Connector Settings
 ---------------------------